endangereddataweek/resources/CONTRIBUTING.md

 * **Fork this repository** to your own Github account.
 * **Find the `data-stories` repository** in this repo.
 Inside should be a collection of individual Markdown files.
 * **Create a new Markdown file** either in [Github's interface](https://help.github.com/articles/about-writing-and-formatting-on-github/) or on your own machine.
 * **Write your data story** in this new file.
 Your text here can be as long or as short as you'd like.
-And remember to sign it by placing your name (and institution, if you'd like) at the bottom of the file.
+And remember to sign it by placing your name (and institution, if you'd like) at the *top* of the file.
 Please sign your document this way:

 > lastName: Heppler
 > displayName: Jason Heppler